temken/raytracer/README.md

   - [ ] Half Torus
   - [ ] Half Ring (for globe): Half torus with two half spheres as caps
   - [x] Thick tube (requires a 2D ring)
+- [ ] Add a new interaction: Transparency where teh light passes through unaffected (I need this for windows in walls + transparency textures)
+- [ ] Make a clean simple scene to visualize the contributions of N=1,2,3,4,5 scatterings
+- [ ] Figure out how to make composite objects work.
+- [ ] Maybe textures should not get stretched.
+How to have unstretched textures on cylinders, boxes, etc.
+  - [ ] Textures for cubes/other composite objects.
+(Use only some of the texture?
+Special textures (t shaped) for cubes for example) Or each object uses its own texture.
 - [ ] Create composite objects (street lamps, desk lamps, pencil, spots, table, Chair, glass, filled glass)
 - [ ] Render some nice example of the Fresnel effect.
 Cylinder on a table.
 Wet road with lights from an oncoming car.
 Stuff like that.
 - [ ] Scene: Table see below